Chair: Timothy Machonkin

 3; not offered 2014-15

 The goal of this course is to develop a comprehensive understanding of the molecular principles necessary to understand the structures and functions of different chemical and biochemical systems using empirical and quantum-mechanical computational techniques.
 It will allow students to develop and graphically visualize the electronic wave function and its various properties of these systems and validate their findings through experimental data.
 Laboratory exercises will equip students with various computational tools to study different chemical and biochemical systems.
 The planned exercises are expected to improve the students' ability to generate chemical models as well as use them in quantitative analyses in further chemistry studies.
 Prerequisite: Chemistry 246.

 3, x Boland

-From proteomics to pharmaceutical analysis to environmental speciation, microscale electrophoretic separation techniques are increasingly relevant.
+From proteomics to pharmaceutical analysis to environmental speciation, capillary electrophoresis separation techniques are increasingly relevant.
 In this course, students will be introduced to the fundamentals of electrochemistry and fluid dynamics that apply to these techniques.
-The course will introduce students to an array of techniques, including capillary electrophoresis, capillary electrochromatography, and micellular electrokinetic chromatography, through discussion of the primary literature and hands-on laboratory activities culminating with students designing, fabricating and testing their own microscale lab-on-a-chip electrophoretic device.
+The course will introduce students to an array of techniques, including capillary zone electrophoresis, capillary electrochromatography, and micellular electrokinetic chromatography, through discussion of the primary literature and hands-on laboratory activities culminating with students designing, fabricating and testing their own lab-on-a-chip device.
 Prerequisite: BBMB 335 or Chemistry 240.

 447 Physical Organic Chemistry